Welsh Socialist Republican Movement

-The Welsh Socialist Republican Movement (Mudiad Sosialaidd Gweriniaethol Cymru) was a short-lived nationalist political movement that operated in Wales from 1979 to 1982.
+The Welsh Socialist Republican Movement (WSRM; Mudiad Sosialaidd Gweriniaethol Cymru) was a short-lived nationalist political movement that operated in Wales from 1979 to 1982.
 The organisation was established as a Marxist alternative to Plaid Cymru, arising from frustration with that party's perceived failure to take a strong stance on Welsh independence and socialist principles.

 Background and formation

 Political context

 The WSRM emerged in the aftermath of the devastating defeat of Welsh devolution in the 1979 Welsh devolution referendum.
-On 1 March 1979 (St David's Day), the people of Wales rejected devolution by a ratio of almost 4 to 1, with only 20.3% voting in favour of the Wales Act 1978.
+On 1 March 1979, the people of Wales rejected devolution by a ratio of almost 4 to 1, with only 20.3% voting in favour of the Wales Act 1978.
 This crushing defeat was seen by many Welsh nationalists as a catastrophic failure, compounded by the Conservative victory in the 1979 general election under Margaret Thatcher, which brought threats to Wales's steel and coal industries.

 Founding and early development

-The WSRM was founded by former Plaid Cymru activists, most notably Robert Griffiths, who had served as Plaid Cymru's Research Officer, and Gareth Miles, a prominent Welsh-language author and activist.
-Griffiths's employment with Plaid Cymru was terminated amid suspicions that it was because the WSRM had criticised the party's failure to oppose the devolution referendum strongly enough.
+The WSRM was founded by former Plaid Cymru activists, most notably Robert Griffiths, who served as Plaid Cymru's Research Officer, and Gareth Miles, a prominent Welsh-language author and activist.
+Griffiths was appointed the movement's general secretary, Tim Richards its chairman, and Miles its vice-chairman.
 The movement initially operated as a pressure group within Plaid Cymru before declaring a separate existence.
+Griffiths's employment with Plaid Cymru was terminated; there were suspicions that this was because the WSRM had criticised the party's failure to oppose the devolution referendum strongly enough.

 The founding statement of the WSRM clearly expressed the intention of creating a revolutionary Marxist organisation, though it was described as having a heterodox ideological composition—less a centralist Leninist machine and more a radical collective of Welsh socialists.

 Organisation and ideology

 Political philosophy

 The WSRM combined Welsh nationalism with Marxist-Leninist ideology, arguing for a Welsh Socialist Republic.
 The organisation contained "a variety of Marxisms" ranging from non-aligned traditional Communist Party supporters to those aligned with the International Marxist Group and Maoist tendencies.
-This ideological diversity ultimately contributed to internal contradictions that weakened the movement.

 The movement attracted attention from English-based leftist groups and expressed solidarity with the republican struggle in Northern Ireland, which later drew the attention of British security services.

 Publications

 The WSRM initially continued the publication of Y Faner Goch (The Red Flag), a newspaper originally started by Plaid Cymru activists to promote Welsh socialist republicanism.
-The publication was later replaced by Welsh Republic, which maintained a radical working-class orientation.
-The movement also produced pamphlets including "Neil Kinnock and the Anti-Taffy League" in 1979 and published "For Socialism and National Liberation: Resolutions and Reports of the First Congress of the Welsh Socialist Republican Movement" in 1981.
+This publication was later replaced by Welsh Republic, which maintained a radical working-class orientation.
+The movement also produced pamphlets (including Neil Kinnock and the Anti-Taffy League in 1979) and published For Socialism and National Liberation: Resolutions and Reports of the First Congress of the Welsh Socialist Republican Movement in 1981.